 Step 8: Monitor, Measure, and Evolve

-- Talent mobility and retention of high-potential leaders.
+- Internal promotion and retention rates of high-potential talent

 Conclusion